jarcane/minicosm/README.md

 * `:init (fn [] state)` -
     A function that returns the initial game state, run before the loop starts
 * `:assets (fn [] assets)` -
-     A function that returns a map of keys to image asset urls, and returns a map of the same keys to `Image` objects.
+     A function that returns a map of keys to vector pairs of a keyword for asset type (`:image/:audio`) and the url for the asset, and returns a map of the same keys to `Image`/`Audio` objects.
 These images will first be loaded into memory *before* the main game loop begins
 * `:on-key (fn [state keys] state)` -
     A function that takes the current game state, and a set of current key codes pressed, and returns a new game state
 * `:on-tick (fn [state time] state)` -